madcampos/madcampos.github.io/src/content/blog/2024/01/my-css-reset.md

 - [A (more) Modern CSS Reset](https://piccalil.li/blog/a-more-modern-css-reset/) by [Andy Bell](https://piccalil.li/)
 - [Being Picky about a CSS Reset for Fun & Pleasure](https://chriscoyier.net/2023/10/03/being-picky-about-a-css-reset-for-fun-pleasure/) by [Chris Coyier](https://chriscoyier.net)

 And how I approach CSS resets.
-I decided to comment on it because I'm a person on the internet and I have _a moral obligation_ to do that.
+So, I decided to comment on it because I'm a person on the internet and I have _a moral obligation_ to do that.

+Brace yourselves, strong opinions incoming!

 ![An image composed of four panels, the three first are stretching exercises and the forth one is a finger pressing the "Caps Lock" button.](./assets/arguing-on-the-internet.jpg)